 Additional Tour Information

-As with our other tour options, these tours will be private, personalized tours, available anytime on a first come-first serve basis, ideally for groups of one to three people.
+As with our other tour options, these tours will be private, personalized tours, available anytime on a first come-first serve basis, ideally for groups of 1-3 people.
 As with our other tours, our personalization service allows you to participate in the structure of the tour.
 If you have any special requests, like following the footsteps of a specific Veteran or unit, we are happy to accommodate, whenever possible.
 If you do have an interest in a specific soldier or unit, please provide us with his details and we will do some preliminary research, to make your tour an even more meaningful experience.

 Most guests taking these tours arrive at Schipol Airport (Amsterdam).
 You will be responsible to get to the starting locations in Holland.